Thakurvaibhav/k8s/README.md

 - Jaeger agents are optional when applications can emit OTLP direct to collector services.
 - Kyverno enforces standards on workloads deployed by other charts (progress Audit→Enforce) and operates per cluster for locality of admission decisions.
 - Envoy Gateway is present in each cluster for local north/south & east/west routing; global Gitops ensures consistent security policy overlays.
-- Redis, Logging Stack, and Jaeger may expose metrics scraped by monitoring.
+- Redis/Valkey, Logging Stack, and Jaeger may expose metrics scraped by monitoring.
-- Sealed Secrets underpins secret distribution (monitoring, external-dns, kyverno, redis, logging, jaeger, cert-manager DNS creds).
+- Sealed Secrets underpins secret distribution (monitoring, external-dns, kyverno, redis, valkey, logging, jaeger, cert-manager DNS creds).

 ## DNS & Certificates
 - Ensure Cloud DNS zones exist for all `external-dns` domains.